“Are we there yet?”

 Road Trip Bingo

-Beyond your standard coloring books and word searches, don’t forget about the classic favorite, Road Trip Bingo.
+Beyond your standard coloring books and word searches, don’t forget about the classic favorite, Road Trip Bingo or Car Bingo.
 Plenty of printables are available online, such as these from the Travel Channel.
 (I have plenty of memories playing this one with my brother on our summer treks between New Jersey and Florida.)

 Everyone gets to contribute to what is sure to be a wild and wacky story!
 The first person starts with an opening sentence… “Once there was a girl who…” or “There once was a farm where…” Then the second person adds to the story with their own sentence.
 This can continue for a set length of time or a set amount of sentences per person.
 Be sure to record it on your phone so you can play back your wacky story.